Badreddine Bushara

-Badreddine Bushara (born 4 January 2004) is a Finnish professional footballer currently playing as a forward for Ilves.
+Badreddine Bushara (born 4 January 2004) is a Finnish professional footballer who plays as a forward for KPV.

 Club career

 Bushara signed a new contract with Ilves in July 2022.

+On 28 February 2024, Bushara signed with Ykkönen club Kokkolan Palloveikot (KPV).

 International career

 Born in Finland, Bushara is of Sudanese descent.
 He has represented Finland from under-15 to under-19 level.